gcalderone/GModelFit.jl/docs/src/builtincomp.md

   - `centerY::Parameter`: the Y coordinate of the center of the Gaussian;
   - `sigmaX::Parameter`: the width the Gaussian along the X direction (when `angle=0`);
   - `sigmaY::Parameter`: the width the Gaussian along the Y direction (when `angle=0`);
-  - `angle::Parameter`: the rotation angle of the whole Gaussian function.
+  - `angle::Parameter`: the rotation angle (in degrees) of the Gaussian.